Early Christianity: Nubia

 Ethiopia at that time meant any upper Nile region.
-Candace was the name and perhaps, title for the Meroë or Kushite queens.
+Candace was the title and perhaps, name for the Meroë or Kushite queens.

 In the fourth century, bishop Athanasius of Alexandria consecrated Marcus as bishop of Philae before his death in 373, showing that Christianity had permanently penetrated the region.
 John of Ephesus records that a Monophysite priest named Julian converted the king and his nobles of Nobatia around 545 and another kingdom of Alodia converted around 569.
 By the 7th century Makuria expanded becoming the dominant power in the region so strong enough to halt the southern expansion of Islam after the Arabs had taken Egypt.
 After several failed invasions the new rulers agreed to a treaty with Dongola allowing for peaceful coexistence and trade.
 This treaty held for six hundred years allowing Arab traders introducing Islam to Nubia and it gradually supplanted Christianity.
 The last recorded bishop was Timothy at Qasr Ibrim in 1372.